johnnesky/imperative-html/README.md

 </p>
 ```

-Of course, you can use JavaScript's powers of abstractions to define a reusable HTML widget inside a function and insert it wherever you want, like this:
+Of course, you can use JavaScript's powers of abstraction to define a reusable HTML widget inside a function and insert it wherever you want, like this:

 ```html
 <p>